faranalytics/dialog/examples/twilio_threading/README.md

 ## Worker thread

-The main thread constructs `TwilioController` and emits `voip` events for each call.
+The main thread constructs `TwilioGateway` and emits `voip` events for each call.
 Each `TwilioVoIP` instance is bridged into the worker via `TwilioVoIPAgent`.
 The worker receives VoIP events and can act on them without blocking the main server.